viamrobotics/docs/docs/program/SDK-as-client.md

 tags: ["client", "sdk"]
 ---

-Viam offers Software Development Kits (SDKs) that wrap the `viam-server` [gRPC](https://grpc.io/) [APIs](https://github.com/viamrobotics/api) and streamline connection, authentication, and encryption.
+Viam offers software development kits (SDKs) that wrap the `viam-server` [gRPC](https://grpc.io/) [APIs](https://github.com/viamrobotics/api) and streamline connection, authentication, and encryption.

 <img src="../img/SDK-as-client/image1.png" alt="Example diagram showing how a client connects to a robot with Viam.
 Diagram shows a client as a computer sending commands to a robot.
 Robot 1 then communicates with other robotic parts over gRPC and WebRTC and communicating that information back to the client."><br>